 Value starts to be unlocked when you can re-engineer existing services and develop new ones.
 But some organisations don't because of the skills challenges in doing these.
 Instead, they swap out their Exchange Server for a hosted email in the cloud.
 Where is the value?

 In Lumify's latest survey, 83% of customers reported that their organisation migrated their core business workload to the cloud or is in the process of doing so.
-To ensure that they have in-house expertise for it, 85% said their companies are allocating more or the same cloud training as last year.
+To ensure that they have in-house expertise for it, 85% said their companies are allocating more or the same cloud training and cloud management training as last year.
 Seventy-six per cent will be sending employees to a course in the next 12 months.